-The Development Site includes approximately 4.75 acres of land in the Kips Bay area of Manhattan CD 6, bounded by East 25th Street to the south, First Avenue to the west, FDR Drive to the east, and the northern edge of former East 26th Street, which is now de-mapped and predominantly used as a private drive for the superblock owned by H+H, to the north (see Figure 1).
-The Development Site comprises the southern portion of Block 962, Lot 100 and has a lot area of approximately 206,981 square feet.
+The Development Site includes approximately 4.75 acres of land in the Kips Bay area of Manhattan CD 6, bounded by East 25th Street to the south, First Avenue to the west, FDR Drive to the east, and the northern edge of former East 26th Street, which is now de-mapped and predominantly used as a private drive for the superblock owned by H+H, to the north.
+The Development Site comprises the southern portion of Block 962, Lot 100 and has a lot area of approximately 206,981 sf.
 While Lot 100 stretches north from East 25th Street to East 29th Street at First Avenue and north to East 30th Street along FDR Drive, the Proposed Project would, as stated above, affect only the southern, approximately 4.75-acre portion of this lot, with components north of that being untouched by the Proposed Project.
-It should be noted that a zoning and tax lot subdivision will be sought as part of the project such that the Development Site becomes its own standalone zoning and tax lot.5
+It should be noted that a zoning and tax lot subdivision will be sought as part of the project such that the Development Site becomes its own standalone zoning and tax lot.
+If the Eastern Parcel is designed as two separate buildings, the tax lot may be further subdivided such that CUNY's building will be on a separate tax lot.